remipassmoilesel/tor-share/README.md

     /!\ Warning /!\ Never, never, never expose port 80 to outside.
     No one should be able to access container without using TOR.

+## Authentication

+Visits are restricted with Lighttpd basic authentication.
+Default credentials are:

+    anonymous-tux:password
+    anonymous-tux2:password2

+Before building you can add users or change passwords:

+    $ vim etc/lighttpd/lighttpd-password

 ## Before use Tor-sharing

 Change all passwords !